doums/tenaille.nvim/README.md

 ### Custom mapping

-In the config set `default_mapping` option to `false` then you can map whatever you want, example:
+In the config disable `default_mapping` option then you can map whatever you want, example:

 ```lua
 local wrap = require('tenaille').wrap